Trust Board of Ebey’s Landing NHR – Position 3

-Our Boards and Commissions are full, however, volunteer applications are always excepted.
+Even when our Boards and Commissions are full, volunteer applications are always excepted.

 Coupeville is one of the oldest communities in the State, founded in 1853 and incorporated in 1910.
 The Town contains a little more than one square mile of area, and the population is 1830.
 Coupeville is located in the middle of Whidbey Island, with the city of Oak Harbor and Naval Air Station Whidbey Island to the north, and communities of Greenbank, Freeland, Langley and Clinton to the south.
 It is approximately 90 minutes from downtown Seattle, via bridge or ferry.